boberle/sacr/README.md

 The tool is distributed under the terms of the Mozilla Public License v2.
 This program comes with ABSOLUTELY NO WARRANTY, see the LICENSE file for more details.

+## Contact

+Want to talk?
+Reach me at bruno@boberle.com.